Advice for supporting children, young people and their families during Coronavirus (COVID-19)

 NHS Education Scotland (NES) have produced a series of trauma-informed resources (external website) for people who work with children and young people.
 It supports staff to understand the impact of trauma and encourages changes to working practices.

-Public Health Scotland, in partnership with Barnardo’s, have produced a short film: ‘It’s all about relationships: Embedding relational, trauma sensitive approaches in education settings’.
-This film will support all education staff in building positive relationships with young people.
-Whilst the film focusses on relationship responses within an education sector it is important to recognise that these messages are transferable across many sectors as we all work together to make Scotland a place where our children grow healthy, happy and safe.
+Public Health Scotland, in partnership with Barnardo’s, have produced a short film: ‘It’s all about relationships: Embedding relational, trauma sensitive approaches in education settings’ with accompanying film notes (PDF, 306KB).
+This film supports all education staff in building positive relationships with young people and whilst it focusses on relationship responses within an education sector, it’s important to recognise that these messages are transferable across many sectors as we all work together to make Scotland a place where our children grow healthy, happy and safe.

 Work at a local level can help protect and improve children and young people’s mental health and wellbeing.
 You can find links below to resources and examples of best practice across a range of topics, including